-- Ask them to stop. - Speak to them to establish the cause(s) of the upset. - Inform them they will be asked to leave if the behaviour continues. - Warn them if they continue to be disruptive, this might result in longer-term exclusion from the group.
+- · Ask them to stop. - Speak to them to establish the cause(s) of the upset. - Inform them they will be asked to leave if the behaviour continues. - Warn them if they continue to be disruptive, this might result in longer-term exclusion from the group.

-If they are harming themselves, another person or property then others in the group should be escorted away from the area where the disruption is occurring.
+If they are harming themselves, another person or property, others in the group should be escorted away from the disruption.
 At the same time, and with a second worker present, request them to STOP.
 If your request is ignored, you might need to warn the individual that you will consider calling the Police.